Yura80/pikvm-rock64/README.md

-# [PI-KVM](https://github.com/pikvm/pikvm) fork for Rock64 and other boards
+# [PI-KVM](https://github.com/pikvm/pikvm) fork for Rock64, NanoPi Neo, Orange Pi and other boards

 This is experimental and unsupported.

-Pre-built images available here: https://mega.nz/folder/8c8FgYxb#zEIpTfSWMI0AVJzRoH7sbg
+Some pre-built images are available here: https://mega.nz/folder/8c8FgYxb#zEIpTfSWMI0AVJzRoH7sbg

 ### Building